Equity New Zealand Board

 Secretary

 Kira is originally from the USA, where she attended the Orange County High School of the Arts and went on to receive her B.F.A. in Theatre Arts from Stephens College.
 Since graduating, she worked and toured regionally around the United States before moving to New Zealand in 2015.
+Kira received her New Zealand citizenship in 2024.

 Marianne Infante